Lingering Concussion Symptoms

 Typically, if symptoms last longer than one month, your child will require active rehabilitation to aid in their recovery.
 Common symptoms that seem to linger include:

 - Vestibular system deficits (brain’s ability to visually track and focus and maintain balance)

 - Exercise continues to induce physical symptoms (headache, nausea)

 - Cognitive deficits (memory issues, attention deficits and challenges in problem solving)

 - Alterations in mood (irritability, sadness and depression)

 If these symptoms persist, they can affect school performance and hinder interactions with family and friends.

-A thorough evaluation by your child’s healthcare team will determine what specific deficits are causing lingering symptoms; an appropriate treatment plan can then be made.
+A thorough evaluation by your child’s healthcare team will determine what specific deficits are causing lingering symptoms so that an appropriate treatment plan can then be made.
 Specific rehabilitation therapies for concussion with persistent symptoms beyond one month include: